Skip to Content

 11. Alaska Roll

 If you hear Alaska and think salmon, you will not be disappointed by this roll.
-The Alaska roll has a spicy crab filling consisting of a mix of crab (or imitation crab), mayo and sriracha.
-This crab filling is combined with avocado and cucumber and rolled with nori and rice usually in an uramaki style roll.
-It is then topped by a healthy slice of salmon, which can be raw, cooked or smoked.
+The Alaska roll has a crab filling that is combined with avocado and cucumber.
+It is then usually rolled in a nori sheet as an uramaki style roll.
+To finish it off, it’s then topped by a healthy slice of salmon, which can be raw, cooked, or smoked.
 If you would like an extra layer of flavor, you can then drizzle unagi (eel) sauce or spicy mayo over the top.

 Check out the following article for a great Alaska roll recipe and video: Alaska Roll Sushi Recipe: Easy Step-by-Step Instructions